Webhooks

 const expiredPayment = event.data.object;

-console.log('Checkout expired:', expiredPayment.id);
+console.log('Payment expired:', expiredPayment.id);

-await releaseHeldInventory(expiredPayment.metadata?.order_id);
+await releaseHeldInventory(expiredPayment.id);

 break;